Nimitsonani/AI-Diet-Assistant-FastAPI/README.md

 ## Sample Output

-A sample generated diet plan PDF is included in the repository in the PDF folder to demonstrate the output format.
+A sample generated diet plan PDF is included in the `pdf/` folder to demonstrate the output format.